Close Menu

 A Knight of the Seven Kingdoms Episode 3 promotional still from HBO

 While the contents of the song are to make fun of a disabled woman pleasing a man, the takeaway isn’t vulgar like the lyrics are.
-The moment starts with Egg asking about the woman in the song, Alice, and whether or not that was her real name.
+The moment begins with Egg asking about the woman in the song, Alice, and whether that was her real name.
 After a back and forth about how it probably isn’t, Egg mentions that the least they could have done was name her correctly.

 It’s a tender moment in the midst of absurdity, and it highlights how aligned the two are on life, honor, and the need to do more than asked.
 It could easily be a throw-away scene with Ser Lyonel Baratheon (Daniel Ings) swinging around the tent, singing a vulgar song, but it’s not.
 Instead, we see a small conversation had between two characters that feels not only believable but necessary for the series’ narrative.